-Before solving any problem, the trouble spot should be detected and only then any measures to fix the situation are taken.
+Before solving any problem, the trouble spots should be detected and only then any measures to fix the situation are taken.

-Often, our customers complain about slow loading of their websites and ask us to test the system performance.
-And our most frequent response is the following: first, you need to test the client-side of the application.
+Often, our customers complain about the slow loading of their websites and ask us to test the system performance.
+Our most frequent response is the following: first, you need to test the client-side of the application.
 Once you’ve determined and eliminated all bottlenecks on this side, you can proceed with the performance testing.

 What Is the Difference Between Performance Testing and Client-Side Testing?

 Every web application consists of a client and server side.
 The client-side, or front-end, implements the user interface, generates requests to the server and processes the responses received from the server.

 The server-side, or back-end, receives a request from the client, performs calculations, accesses the database, and generates a web page requested by the user.
 The page is sent to the user using the HTTP protocol, for example.

 In some cases, slow loading can be caused by the server.
 However, usually the client-side is to blame.
 And timely testing helps detect the pain points.